Choi Min-ho: 2016–2020: Big screen debut, solo music and military enlistment

-2021–present: Further acting roles and Chase
+2021–present: Further acting roles, Chase and Call Back

 In January 2021, Choi resumed activities as part of Shinee.
 He also ramped up participation in various shows including a special appearance in web series Lovestruck in the City and main role in reality show Law of the Jungle – Pioneers.
-In September 2021, Choi debuted as a radio host on Naver Now's broadcast of Best Choice, a sports talk-variety where Minho, well known as an "athletic idol," delivers various sports news and talks with fans and various guests about "his favorite things."
+In September 2021, Choi debuted as a radio host on Naver Now's broadcast of Best Choice, a sports talk-variety where Choi, well known as an "athletic idol," delivered various sports news and talks with fans and various guests about "his favorite things."
 He made a special appearance in Yumi's Cells as Chae Woo-gi, the titular character's co-worker and crush.
-On December 21, 2021, Choi held the fan meeting Best Choi's Minho 2021 offline in Seoul and online through Beyond Live.
 Choi released the digital single "Heartbreak" on the same day.

-In May 2022, Choi held a solo fan meeting, Shinee World J Presents "Best Choi's Minho" 2022, in Japan, in addition to performing two new songs.
 He appeared in the horror film New Normal, directed by Jeong Beom-sik.
 It was selected as the closing film of the 26th Bucheon International Fantastic Film Festival.
 His first Japanese songs, "Romeo and Juliet" and "Falling Free", were digitally released on August 24.
 He released his debut solo EP, Chase, on December 6, 2022.
 Choi starred in the Netflix series The Fabulous alongside Chae Soo-bin later that month.
-He embarked on a fan meeting tour in January 2023, beginning at the SM Mall of Asia Arena in the Philippines and continuing on to Taiwan, Hong Kong and Japan.
+He held his first fan concert, 2024 Best Choi's Minho Fan-Con Multi-Chase, on January 6–7, 2024, at Jangchung Arena in Seoul.
+He also released the digital single "Stay for a Night".
+In August 2024, he starred in the JTBC drama Romance in the House.
+In September, he appeared in his first play, Waiting for Waiting for Godot, alongside Lee Soon-jae.
+He portrayed the role of Val, an understudy continually waiting to go on stage; however, the production was cut short due to Lee's health issues.

+Choi released his first studio album, Call Back, on November 4, 2024.
+He held his first solo concert, Mean: Of My First, later that month, at the Hwajeong Tiger Dome in Seoul.
+He appeared in the play Rendezvous in April 2025.
+In September, he resumed his role as Val in a new production of Waiting for Waiting for Godot.